The Charter – Table of Contents

 By-Law #04 – Executive Event Fees

-EPOCH Toronto Executive Board Members shall pay Event Fees set at the current Cast Fee rate.
+Epoch Toronto Executive Board Members shall pay Event Fees set at the same rates as Epoch Members.
 Pre-Registration discounts may apply at the Treasurer’s discretion.

 By-Law Repealed by Executive Board, January 2001

 By-Law #05 – Maximum Number of Active Characters

 Every Member shall be allowed to have a maximum of four (4) characters on file with Logistics at any one time.
 Any subsequent characters must be permanently retired or given Cast status, in which case they become the property of Epoch Toronto and not the Member.